openmethane/openmethane/docs/development.md

 - update `docs/changelog.md` with the contents of the changelog items
 - prepare a GitHub Release with the changelog content
 - build and push a container image with the same version tag

+## Running locally

+There are currently several ways to run individual parts of the workflow locally, using the existing bash and python scripts.

+It is also possible to run an end-to-end daily or monthly workflow locally using docker containers, with:
+- `scripts/docker-e2e-daily.sh`
+- `scripts/docker-e2e-monthly.sh`

+These scripts assume `openmethane`, `openmethane-prior` and `setup-wrf` are checked out locally in the same folder.

+By default, these scripts will run on the `aust-test` 5x5 test domain, and store data in `/tmp/openmethane-e2e`.
+While these scripts could be used on the full domain, they are likely to take many, many hours to complete on consumer hardware.